 I’m the founder of Small Change, a real estate equity crowdfunding platform.
-We raise funds for meaningful real estate projects that make cities better.
+We raise funds for meaningful real estate projects building better cities everywhere.
 Like Kickstarter for real estate—but with a return.
 We match developers to investors, providing investment opportunities for everyone who cares about cities and wants to make change.

 My world has always been wrapped around cities and change.
 My background as an architect, city planner, urban designer, real estate developer, community development strategist, publisher, and instigator give me a rich understanding of how cities work, how urban neighborhoods can be revitalized, what policies are needed to do it, and the unique marketing that creates the buzz needed for regeneration.